bju2000/XASP/README.md

   Before You Start: This is not a Mod or a ROM!
 Don't handle it or call it like that.
 It's a Patch...
   What You will get from XASP are purely System Optimizations like a Update for existing Android Systems.
   It does add existing and non existing optimized Configurations, Libs, Apps and everyting what a Flagship needs.
   Why another AOSP ROM with Restrictions?
 Why another Mod or Module that gives You just Pieces of anything.
-Try XASP!
+USE XASP!
   Discover the true Pixel Expierence on any AOSP ROM.
 Upgrade Your Audio/Visual Quality to a Level that goes beyong Stock.
   Get the optimal Performance in all Conditions.
 Enjoy great Battery Lifetimes.
 Unlock unseen Features on all Edges of Android.
   Unleash Your Snapdragon, give it XASP!